otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/12-component-testing.md

  *
  * 1. Using the render() function to virtually render the Login component in the testing environment
  * 2. Get the span element by its data test id attribute
- * 3. Test is the span element's text content is empty */ test("error message should not be visible", () => {
+ * 3. Test if the span element's text content is empty */ test("error message should not be visible", () => {
   render(<Login />);